Gardner-BinfLab/Avoidance/README.md

 # Avoidance paper supplementary files.

-The data directory contains all supplementary tables (Table S1-S6).
+The data directory contains all supplementary tables (Tables S1-S5).
-The plots directory contains high quality PDF plot files (Figures 1-3 and Supplementary Figures S1-S8).
+The plots directory contains high quality PDF plot files (Figures 1-3 and all the Supplementary Figures).
 The scripts directory contains Python and R scripts.